 When asked about favorite animals, many children choose giraffes — and it makes sense why.
 They’re the tallest mammals on Earth, which is completely fascinating.
 They also seem pretty gentle.
 That may be because giraffes are herbivores, preferring to eat leaves from trees.
-While the best place to see giraffes is at a zoo, many closures (due to social distancing guidelines) may make it a tough trip to make.
-But at least these giraffe coloring pages should tide you and your kids over for now.
+While the best place to see giraffes is at a zoo, many closures may make it a tough trip to make.
+But at least these giraffe coloring pages should entertain kids while social distancing is still in full effect.

 Giraffe coloring pages are also a great way to learn more about giraffe facts.
 While coloring them in, you can make it an educational experience.
 Here are two pieces of trivia to get you started.
 Did you know that a giraffe’s heart is two feet long?
 It’s true!
 And according to The San Diego Zoo, giraffes only have two actual predators in nature — lions and crocodiles. ·